safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Forward and backward links only exist between Entities of the same type, and can only ever be one-to-one.
-They indicate a relationship between an Entity at one point in time and its successor and its predecessor.
+They indicate a relationship between an Entity at one point in time to its successor or predecessor.

 The very first key in this chain is referred to as the "start key" and points to `NULL` for its `BACKWARD_LINK` so that it can’t be later pointed elsewhere.